kmalhotra30/Semantics-Research-Project/README.md

 (Default = 0)

-is_word -> If you want word-level context
+#### is_word -> If you want word-level context

-(Default = False)

-Output: List of List of Lists
+###### Returns a dictionary containing 'masked' and 'unmasked' keys

+'masked' and 'unmasked' contain a list of list of lists

-First List is the overall collection
+First List -> Corresponds to collection of contexts across documents

-Second List consists of the word contexts from a document
+Second List -> Corresponds to contexts found in each document

-Third List consists of the word contexts corresponding to each occurrence of the word in the document
+Third List -> Corresponds to contexts found for each occurrence of the word in that document

+'masked' - If you want the contexts excluding the focus word

+'unmasked' - If you want the contexts including the focus word

-is_sentence -> If you want sentence-level context
+#### is_sentence -> If you want sentence-level context

-(Default = True)

-Output: List of List of Lists
+##### Returns a dictionary containing 'masked' and 'unmasked' keys

+'masked' and 'unmasked' contain a list of list of lists

-First List is the overall collection
+First List -> Corresponds to collection of contexts across documents

-Second List consists of the sentence contexts from a document
+Second List -> Corresponds to contexts found in each document

-Third List consists of the sentence contexts corresponding to each occurrence of the word in the document
+Third List -> Corresponds to contexts found for the sentence containing the word in that document

+'masked' - If you want the contexts excluding the focus sentence

+'unmasked' - If you want the contexts including the focus sentence

-is_document -> If you want document-level context
+#### is_document -> If you want document-level context

-(Default = False)

-Returns a list of lists where each list corresponds to the entire document
+###### Returns a List of lists where each secondary list corresponds to an entire document

 ### To get the (pruned) word embeddings of the train / validation sets
 dpp.get_embeddings(word_to_index_mapping, embed_dim = 300, embed_type = 'glove', first_time = False)